Hola Todos!

 Example:

 Oye, juega sin picarse, ya?
-(Hey, play without getting upset, yeah?)
+(Hey, play without getting upset, yeah?) - Un Siete

 Un siete means ‘a seven’, and it’s a reference to the Chilean grading system.
 In Chile, they use numbers 1-7 to grade, where a 7 is the best mark you could get.
-And so, they use ‘un siete’ when describing something that’s perfect, kind of like how we use ’10/10′ in English.
+And so, they use ‘un siete’ when describing something that’s perfect, kind of like how we use ’10/10′ in English. - Chancaca

 This word has more than one meaning, but I’ve only ever heard it being used to describe something as really easy or easy to do.